 Several interactive maps are provided that interact with the City's most recent GIS data and do not require any special GIS software.
 These include:

 Maps to City offices, park facilities (Autrey Mill, Newtown, Ocee, Shakerag), sidewalks and trails, and special events (e.g., Founders Day Parade).

-Area information with maps about Johns Creek neighborhoods, schools, zip codes and post offices, and zoning.
+Area information with maps about Johns Creek neighborhoods, schools, traffic counts, and zoning.

 Capital improvement information maps are provided for amenities & park projects and Public Works projects.

 A flood-hazard map developed by Georgia EPD and FEMA that shows which areas of the city are at risk for flooding.

 JC Now (Johns Creek smartphone app) provides responsive versions for all the above interactive maps are also provided, for optimum viewing on your phone or tablet.